deltatraced/delta-trace/lan/protos/2025/001 Rust Diesel Event Sourcing/tasks/2025/000 Implement the Event Accumulator/investigations/002 Investigate group by logic for frame and span to include up to span.md

 So for all frames, we want to group by:

+(update)

 1. All Items within the current frame and span; unioned with
-2. All items whose span is $\lt$ the frame span AND their timestamp $\le$ the frame latest update time
+2. All items whose span is $\lt$ the frame span AND their timestamp $\lt$ the frame latest creation time

+2025-09-28 Wk 39 Sun - 01:37 +03:00

+Timestamp updated from $\le$ frame latest update time to just $\lt$ frame creation time.

+Once a frame is created, it sources information from lowers span and then freezes its input from the outside world.
+This allows multiple span frames to operate independently, and we will always know the state of affairs at any event at any frame at any span.

+(/update)

 This will give us the property that every frame is self-contained with its own set of objects, even from lower spans (or higher persistence layers).
 This way objects in all past contexts are accessible for querying.
 They should be given a unique identifier, like group_frame and frame_updated_on.